Pacific storm triggers mudslides, floods in Southern California

 Separately, rescue teams saved two people after they were swept away in the fast-moving Los Angeles River near a homeless encampment, the Los Angeles Fire Department said in Twitter messages.

-The Ventura County Fire Department said its personnel had responded to 37 flooding-related calls and that a second-story balcony collapsed in the Los Angeles suburb of Long Beach.
+The Ventura County Fire Department said its personnel responded to 37 calls for assistance due to flooding and a second-story balcony collapsed in the Los Angeles suburb of Long Beach.

-High winds tore down power lines throughout the region, leaving as many as 78,000 customers without electricity after the storm moved in before dawn, utility officials reported.
+High winds tore down power lines throughout the region, leaving 78,000 customers without electricity after the storm moved in before dawn, utility officials reported.

-The National Weather Service warned that thunderstorms and even tornadoes were possible as the storm front advanced.
-A water spout was sighted over the ocean near Los Angeles International Airport on Friday morning.
+The National Weather Service warned that thunderstorms and even tornadoes were possible as the storm front advanced, and that a water spout was sighted over the ocean near Los Angeles International Airport on Friday morning.

-The severe weather was spawned by a storm system dubbed a "pineapple express," a large low-pressure area that siphoned vast amounts of moisture from the tropical Pacific near the Hawaiian islands and dumped it on the West Coast as it moved over land, Weather Service Meteorologist Ryan Kattell said.

-Dozens of homes were damaged, and at least 10 were red-tagged as unsafe to enter, Ventura County authorities said.

-Mounds of rock were left piled against several houses up to their roofs in the area.
-The National Weather Service said rain was falling at nearly 2 inches (5 cm) an hour before the slide.
-Authorities ordered the evacuation of more than 100 homes deemed to be at risk in the area.
+Jackson said a mound of rocks was piled up against one house to its roof, and that rain had been falling at a rate of nearly 2 inches (5 cm) an hour before the slide hit.
+Authorities ordered people evacuated from 124 houses judged to be at risk.

 About 1,000 homes were placed under evacuation orders in the Los Angeles suburb of Glendora, where mudslides from a wildfire-burned area there left several roads impassable overnight, police Lieutenant Matt Williams said.